 Blindfold Course (Blindfold Training Exercises)

-Since I wasn’t too impressed with the specific blindfold training exercises available at the time, I created my own.
-In my “Blindfold Course” I share the exercises that helped me the most in process.
+Since I wasn’t particularly impressed with the blindfold training exercises available at the time, I created my own.
+In this Blindfold Course, I share the exercises that helped me the most during my journey.

 You can get your own copy here (examples below):